VETERANS DAY | Scheduled events

 Austintown: Austintown Fitch High School will host the 35th annual Veterans Day Assembly at 9 a.m.
 Monday in the Fitch High School auditorium.
 Speakers will include Vietnam veteran Roger Bacon and Sgt.
 1st Class Delmas Stubbs.
 Bacon is a Marine Corps veteran, with a Navy Commendation Medal for Valor and three Purple Hearts.
 He also is scheduled to be inducted into the Military Hall of Fame for Valor in April 2019.
 Stubbs is a Veterans Outreach Coordinator with Veterans Services.
 The public, especially veterans and active-duty military, are welcome to attend the ceremony.
 Additionally, Sgt.
 Larry Kuhns’ family will be presented an honorary diploma.
 Kuhns was in the Army and served in the Iraq War.
 On June 13, during a combat operation in Ar Ramadi, Iraq, his military vehicle came under a grenade attack.
 Kuhns, 24, was killed that day.
 He received the Bronze Star, Purple Heart, Combat Action Badge, Iraq Campaign, War on Terrorism and Military Merit Badge.
 Representing the family will be his widow, his daughter (a Fitch sophomore) and his sister.

-Poland: Poland Seminary High School invites veterans living in the Poland Local School District to a school assembly honoring the military.
-The assembly will take place Friday in the high-school auditorium at 8 a.m.
+SHrSPoland: Poland Seminary High School invites veterans living in the Poland Local School District to a school assembly honoring the military.
+The assembly will take place today in the high-school auditorium at 8 a.m.
 Jack Betts, Navy veteran, will be the guest speaker.
-If you are a veteran and are able and willing to attend, call Kevin Snyder at 330-757-7018, ext.
-4, by today.

 Youngstown: Catholic War Veterans Post 1292, 609 Steel St., will host its Veterans Day Ceremony at noon.